Citrus Blossoms, are Florida Edible Flowers

 Beneficial Insects: Attracts pollinators such as bees.

-Special Notes: Ensure the blossoms are pesticide-free if using for culinary purposes.
-Orange blossoms are also used to make orange blossom water, a common ingredient in Middle Eastern cuisine.
+Special Notes: Ensure blossoms are pesticide-free before consumption.
+Orange blossoms are also used to make orange blossom water for culinary use.

 Lemon Blossoms (Citrus limon)